 T 020 7976 3922

-Patrick joined the Sport and Recreation Alliance in April 2012 and is the communications assistant.
+Patrick joined the Sport and Recreation Alliance in April 2012 and is the Communications Officer.
 He is helping to effectively deliver the Sport and Recreation Alliance’s communications strategy across the organisation and to its members.

 In his spare time Patrick enjoys playing a variety of sports namely cricket, rugby, football and basketball.
 Patrick also has the unfortunate pleasure of supporting Derby County FC.